Dark Mode Done Right: Advanced Theming Techniques with Shadcn UI

 }

 Not all colors translate well to dark mode.
-Here's my system for adapting colors:
+Here's my system for adapting colors using OKLCH for better perceptual uniformity:

 :root {